First shots fired in the Revolution. “The shot heard ’round

 Tugaloo River, SC

-Cherokees defeated by Andrew Pickens.
+Cherokees were defeated by Andrew Pickens.

 Aug.
 1776